aswinkarthik/git-parallel/README.md

 ## Requirements
 - Needs GNU Parallel installed
+- ```brew install parallel``` for Mac OSX

 ## Working
 Execute all commands parallely.
-For example, executing ```git pull --rebase``` from the parent directory of all the git repositories will parallely pull your code in all repositories.
+For example, executing ```gits pull --rebase``` from the parent directory of all the git repositories will parallely pull your code in all repositories.